GuenterQuast/ppBilliard/README.md

 in the centre-of-gravity system and the impact parameter are calculated.
 A score for the two players is calculated from the product of these two values.
 Depending on the score an image of a real proton-proton collision is superimposed in the video window.
+For this demonstration, on-line event picutes recorded during the eraly data-taking in 2022 by the [CMS Detector](https://cms.cern) at CERN are used as an example.

 The directories of the image files, from which one is randomly selected in each case, as well as the corresponding score values, are listed in